AerialRoboticsGroup/forest-vo/glue-factory/data/syntheticForestData/README.md

 d.
 Manually delete the .zip files

-2. (OPTIONAL) Generate NEW Test Set Image Pairs
+2. Generate Test Set Image Pairs
 If you want to change the existing test set image pairs then follow these steps:

 a.
 Navigate to glue-factory